-You will find a book rental and a study room with a free choice on the ground floor in the dean's office building in the left wing (near the buffet).
-Through the entrance door you enter the loan protocol, where documents are borrowed and returned via a computer system.
-You will walk through an electronic turnstile to freely accessible warehouses and to a study room with a free choice, where you can choose books for studying at home or in the study room.
-Books can also be returned at the time of closing the library through the so-called Bibliobox (modified box No. 7 in the hall of the library).
+You will find the book lending library and the study room with a free access to shelves on the ground floor of the 3rd Faculty of Medicine's Dean's Office building A in the left wing (near the buffet).
+Through the front door you enter the lending protocol, where documents are borrowed and returned via a computer system.
+A turnstile takes you through to the free-access storage areas and the free-choice study room, where you can choose your own books to take home or study.
+Books can also be returned during library closure times via the so-called Biblioboxes (some converted lockers in the library corridor).